City of Goldsboro FAQ’s

 - Kelly Best – (919) 580-4313

 Worn out furniture, refrigerators, mattresses, box springs, stoves, water heaters etc. will be collected during a specific period each year at no cost to city residents.
 Collection weeks will be in the spring of each year with notice being given to the public through the news media prior to the scheduled time.
 Throughout the remainder of the year, these items will be collected on a call in basis.
-Residents may schedule a pick up by calling the sanitation, 919-739-7414 or 919-734-8674.
+Residents may schedule a pick up by calling the solid waste, 919-734-8674.

 All persons living alone that can provide physician’s certification of handicap will not be required to roll either container to the curb.